 But until we know more for certain, it will definitely benefit you to follow these three simple precautions to help reduce the amount of screen time strain on your body.

 Fortunately, almost all devices these days come equipped with a blue light filter that you can turn on at any time.
 A good strategy is to have it turned on automatically at sunset so there is less strain on your eyes at night.
 This is because light disrupts our circadian rhythm (our biological clock) at night and the stimulation is a huge contributor to lack of restful sleep.

 There are also prescription and non-prescription lenses you can purchase that help filter out blue light.
 These may be especially helpful if you work at a computer for long periods of time.
 Your eye doctor can help you find the solution that works best for your lifestyle.

 No, really!
-Most of us hold our phones eight inches from our faces, which is not the best for our eyes.
-Try holding your screen 16-18 inches from you instead—high-five your screen as a rough guide.
+Most of us hold our phones eight inches from our faces, which can cause strain on our eyes.
+Instead, try holding your screen 16-18 inches from you—high-five your screen as a rough guide.
 If you are having a hard time seeing the text, adjust the font size in your screen settings.

 The bottom line: Too much blue light as a result of screen time can cause many harmful effects of digital eye strain.
 Filter out blue light on your devices or eyewear.
 Keep your device screens a high-five’s distance from your face.
 Your eyes also have muscles that need to be stretched: remember the 20/20/20 rule.

 This article has been updated from its original publication date of 7/2/2020.